Archtec-io/xdecor-libre/CHESS_README.md

 * There is no direct time limit, but the chessboard will unlock if nobody made a move in 5 minutes.
 This allows everyone to reset or dig the chessboard, which aborts the game without a result.
-* The chess notation is a more verbose and readable variant of algebraic notation, but it isn’t identical to the notation defined in Appendix C